lightonphiri/code-r-example-plots/README.md

 The repository has the following structure.

-* plots -- R code
+* plots---R code
-* data -- data sources used in scripts
+* data---data sources used in scripts
-* output -- final output; PDF, png, tex et al.
+* output---final output: .eps, .dvi, .ps, .tex.

 Requirements